FOCUSed philoSophie's - " I was born for this"

 Over this past month I've taken a look back at philoSophie's over the years to focus on the future.

 I spent most of July in Boston to work and visit with good friends.
 It's my favorite city and where I attended college.
 A bit nostalgic and a bit of a romantic it just has a lot of history for me.
-I started philoSophie's from my apartment in Boston and I have so many memories of hours spent working from the dining room table and taking the T to and from the printer and storefronts with bags of cards & envelopes.
-Maybe not the most efficient, but creative I've always been.
+I started philoSophie's from my apartment in Boston and I have so many memories of hours spent working from the dining room table and

 For this week's Focused philoSophie's I'm looking back at old blog posts and this entry from October, 2013.
 As I wrap up Christmas in July it's also fun to see these old illustrations and how my style has evolved.
 It reminded me how much philoSophie's has grown and how much I've grown as a person and business woman; and after all these years I still feel I was born for this.